Numerical study on the robustness of the stability for stable black holes: Static negative bump

-The first one is the static ``bump'' potential $V_p(x,t)=V_p(x)$, where $V_p(x)$ has certain sign and compact support.
-When $V_p(x)$ is positive, it has been well known that such deformation will lead to ``spectrum instability''.
+The first one is the ``bump'' static potential $V_p(x,t)=V_p(x)$, where $V_p(x)$ has certain sign and compact support.
+When $V_p(x)$ is positive, it has been well known that such alteration will lead to ``spectrum instability''.
 However, this kind of ``instability'' is not the instability of BH itself, i.e., the system will still settle down into a static BH without scalar hair.
-Since the bumps are added by hand, there is not proper justification for a positive or negative sign.
+Since the bumps are added by hand, there is no proper justification for a positive or negative sign.
 Particularly, near the event horizon, the quantum effects of gravity and matter may lead to exotic matter and may raise negative ``bump''.
-The negative ``bump'' can even appear if we impose dominate energy condition (see one example in appendix).
-The negative "bump" could resemble a tachyonic field~\cite{PhysRevD.80.127502,PhysRevD.108.104020} or be inherent in various modified gravity theories, such as the Einstein-Gauss-Bonnet theory~\cite{Cao:2024sot}.
-If the bump is close to a stable BH, the situation become complicated.
+The negative ``bump'' can even appear if we impose dominant energy condition (see one example in Appendix \ref{nebump}).
+The negative "bump" could resemble a tachyonic field or be inherent in various modified gravity theories, such as the Einstein-Gauss-Bonnet theory.
+This feature might give rise to spacetime instabilities~\cite{PhysRevD.80.127502,PhysRevD.108.104020,Cao:2024sot}.
+If the bump is close to a stable BH, the situation becomes complicated.
 We expect a competition with the absorption at the horizon.
-For strong enough negative bump, this feature might give rise to spacetime instabilities\cite{PhysRevD.80.127502,PhysRevD.108.104020,Cao:2024sot}.
 Naively, one may expect that the BH will be still stable if the original BH is strongly enough but the negative ``bump'' is small enough.
-Surprisingly, our numerical results show that, if the infinitesimal negative ``bump'' is close to event horizon enough, it can turnover arbitrarily stable BH.
+Surprisingly, our numerical results show that, if the infinitesimal negative ``bump'' is close to event horizon enough, it can overturn an arbitrarily stable BH.

 We specify the negative bump to be Gaussian form around center $r_*=a$